The graph of implicit edge dependencies for indecomposability and beyond: Introduction

-Shephard described deformations of a polytope in terms of their edges~\cite{Shephard1963}, and this characterization allowed Kallay to extend the notions of deformation and indecomposability to arbitrary \defn{frameworks} (also known as \defn{geometric graphs}), in \cite{Kallay1982}.
-This is not only a more general scope, but it also simplifies many intermediate computations even for the case of polytopes.
+Deciding indecomposability amounts to computing the dimension of the deformation cone.
+Shephard described deformations of a polytope in terms of its edges~\cite{Shephard1963}, and this characterization allowed Kallay to extend the notions of deformation and indecomposability to arbitrary \defn{frameworks} (also known as \defn{geometric graphs}) in \cite{Kallay1982}.
+This extension not only broadens the scope, but it also simplifies many intermediate computations even for the case of polytopes, providing the right level of generality for our purposes.
+For example, in \cref{cor:polytopeto2dimframework} we show that the deformation cone of any polytope coincides with the deformation cone of a $2$-dimensional framework.

-To study deformations of frameworks, We introduce the concept of the \defn{graph of (implicit) edge dependencies} of a framework~$\fw$, which is a clique if and only if $\fw$ is indecomposable.
-The nodes of this graph are the edges of the framework~$\fw$, and two edges are \defn{dependent} if the ratio of their lengths is constant over all deformations of $\fw$.
-With it, we provide a new indecomposability criterion for frameworks which implies and encompasses most of the aforementioned methods.
-Besides indecomposability, these graphs enable us to deduce other properties of deformation cones.
-We showcase this in \cref{sec:newrays,sec:Application}.
+Our main new tool is the \defn{graph of (implicit) edge dependencies} of a framework~$\fw$.
+Its nodes are the edges of~$\fw$, and two edges are adjacent if the ratio of their lengths remains constant across all deformations of $\fw$.
+In this case they are called \defn{dependent}.
+A framework is indecomposable exactly when this graph is complete.
+Using this graph, we provide a new indecomposability criterion for frameworks that encompasses most previously known criteria.
+Besides indecomposability, these graphs enable us to study other properties of deformation cones, such as its simpliciality.
+We showcase this in \cref{sec:newrays,sec:edgedecomposable,sec:constructions}.

 Most previous indecomposability criteria relied on finding suitable ``\emph{strong chains}'' of ``\emph{indecomposable subgraphs}'' in a framework or in the $1$-skeleton of a polytope.
-Our method is more flexible, allowing for deducing dependencies between edges through non-indecomposable subgraphs (especially by using parallelisms and projections).
-We also introduce the concept of \defn{implicit edges}, which allows for deducing hidden dependencies.
-The other area of improvement is that we might require a lesser density of dependent edges, instead of needing a family touching all vertices or all facets, it is enough to touch a \defn{covering family of flats} (of which all vertices or all facets are examples).
-Even though we focus on a special type of linear relations among the edge lengths, the fact that we are able to encompass all these previous methods in a single statement shows the power of our language and approach.
+Our approach isolates the core properties of these structures that are needed to certify indecomposability, and in doing so gains the flexibility to deduce relations between edges even through non-indecomposable subgraphs, in particular via parallelisms and projections.
+A key new concept is that of \defn{implicit edges}, which capture all pairs of vertices that behave as edges under deformation, even if not present combinatorially.
+They allow us to treat projections and degenerate cases uniformly, and to deduce hidden dependencies.
+Moreover, they unveil the power of \defn{pinning closures} of vertex sets, which allow to iteratively discover new dependent implicit edges.

+As we develop our tools, we present indecomposability criteria of increasing strength and complexity, culminating in the following main indecomposability theorem: